JuanMartinUribe/ELVATest/README.md

 **Send a request to receive all neighborhoods in the respective region and check each neighborhood's ring vortices in order to determine if the coordinates are inside it**

 According to Arc's documentation, each neighborhood is represented as a shape, in this case a polygon.
 After sending a request to the endpoint, I was able to get each neighborhood's "ring" as two dimensional array of vortices.
-Finally, I used a third party library in order to determine if the coordinates gotten from google maps API lied within a neighborhood.
+Finally, I used a third party library in order to determine if the coordinates gotten from google maps API were inside a neighborhood.

 ![image](https://github.com/JuanMartinUribe/ELVATest/assets/53051383/6d9565ef-856b-4ad7-91e1-640b63a9d84f)